SilverRainZ/chezetc/README.rst

 Acknowledgements
 ================

-- Thanks to `@twpayne`_ and all the chezmoi developers for creating such a great tool
+- Thanks to `@twpayne`_ and all chezmoi developers for creating such a powerful tool.
-- chezetc is highly insprtion from the `Discussion #1510`_
+- Chezetc is heavily inspired by `Discussion #1510`_.

 .. _@twpayne: https://github.com/twpayne
 .. _Discussion #1510: https://github.com/twpayne/chezmoi/discussions/1510